 Moms feel pain, but often can’t express it because it’s their job to keep the family happy.

-Moms feel overwhelmed, but they need to keep the trains running on schedule.
+They feel overwhelmed, but they need to keep the trains running on schedule.

-Moms worry about their husband and their children, but they do their best to be encouraging to ensure everyone else thinks positively.
+Mothers worry about their husband and their children, but they do their best to be encouraging to ensure everyone else thinks positively.

 I hear about spouses that try to provide solutions instead of validation.
 Spouses who don’t recognize that anything is wrong because moms can be amazing actresses.